 From here, it was a short stroll to the Markt (Market square).
 This diamond-shaped square is encircled by houses, shops, restaurants and cafés.
 At its centre, the iconic Stadhuis (Old City Hall) stands proud.
 This 15th century building, with its striking Gothic façade, is used for weddings and receptions and can be visited.

 Located along the perimeter of the Markt is another iconic building: the Goudse Waag.
 This 17th century weighing house is open to visitors and contains a cheese-making museum and tasting room.
-This corner of the Markt is also where the Cheese Market is held every Thursday morning in the spring and summer months (currently cancelled due to COVID-19 until further notice).
+This corner of the Markt is also where the Cheese Market is held every Thursday morning in the spring and summer months.

 I stopped for lunch at a restaurant called Viejee’s, which I can definitely recommend.
 The restaurant serves contemporary sharing plates with a Gouda twist.
 I had a delicious carpaccio salad with sprinklings of Gouda cheese.